blueswanacademy/blockchainlaw/contributing.md

 Pull requests are the best way to propose changes to the master documents.
 We actively welcome your pull requests:

-Fork the repo and create your branch from master
+  - Fork the repo and create your branch from master

-Add your content
+  - Add your content

-Issue that pull request!
+  - Issue that pull request!

 If you are not familiar with the Github Flow, please take a look at [Hello World tutorial](https://guides.github.com/activities/hello-world/).

-Additional documentation, articles, research papers and reading material for each topic will be posted in our [wiki](https://github.com/blueswanacademy/blockchainlaw/wiki)
+Additional documentation, articles, research papers and reading material for each topic will be published in our [wiki](https://github.com/blueswanacademy/blockchainlaw/wiki)

 ### Any contribution you make will be under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)